India's Nuclear Programme — Overview

 Kakrapar Atomic Power Project Unit 4 (700 MW PHWR — Pressurised Heavy Water Reactor) was connected to the grid in February 2024, marking the first full operation of India's 700 MW PHWR design.
 This was followed by Rajasthan Atomic Power Project Unit 7 connecting to the grid in March 2025.
 These two units add approximately 1,400 MW to India's nuclear capacity, which now stands at approximately 8,880 MW from 25 operational reactors across 7 nuclear power plants as of early 2025.

-India has 10 more reactors under construction with combined capacity of approximately 8,700 MW — including six 700 MW PHWRs in fleet mode (approved in 2017).
-The long-term target is 22,480 MW by 2031–32 and 100 GW by 2047 under the Nuclear Energy Mission.
+India has reactors under construction with additional capacity — including six 700 MW PHWRs in fleet mode (approved in 2017) and the 500 MWe PFBR.
+Rajasthan Atomic Power Project Unit 8 (RAPP-8) is expected to connect to the grid in 2026, which would add another 700 MW to India's nuclear fleet.
+The long-term target is 22,480 MW by 2031–32 and 100 GW by 2047 under the Nuclear Energy Mission (World Nuclear Association, 2025; PIB December 2025).

 UPSC angle: Kakrapar-4 (Feb 2024), Rajasthan-7 (March 2025), India's total nuclear capacity (~8,880 MW), and the 10 reactors under construction are Prelims data points.